IN-SITU RAFT FORMING SYSTEM: A REVIEWHTML Full Text

 |5||US20110082221||In -situ gelling system as sustained delivery for eye|

-Marketed Formulation of RFS: Various marketed preparation of RFS are as follows.
+Marketed Formulation of RFS: Various marketed preparation of RFS is as follows.

 TABLE 5: MARKETED FORMULATION OF RFS 9, 25